How to Create a GDPR Compliant Cookie Banner for a Squarespace Site, using CookiePro (2019)

 14. Open a tag (cookie) that you’d like the CookiePro banner to activate and click the ‘Choose a trigger’ option (we’re using Google Analytics as an example here).

 15. Chose a trigger from the list provided.
 Which trigger to use will depend on how you want your cookies to run, but in most cases it’s a case of choosing one of the ‘Activate’ options.
 (Note that if you have previously chosen trigger for a particular cookie, you will need to remove it before adding the new CookiePro one).

 16. When you’re done click Save > Submit > Publish.

 11. Deal with any ‘client side’ cookies

 The steps above will help you deal with cookies that you drop across your whole site (for example, analytics cookies, tracking pixels and so on).
-However, if you embed third-party content on specific pages of your site — in the form of adverts, widgets, videos etc. — and those pieces of content drop cookies, you’ll need to take an additional step to offer your visitors control over them.
+However, if you embed third-party content on specific pages of your site — in the form of Google ads, Youtube videos, third-party widgets etc. — and those pieces of content drop cookies, you’ll need to take an additional step to offer your visitors control over them.

-This involves following CookiePro’s instructions for client-side cookie management (which you can access here once you’ve signed up as a CookiePro user) — note that you will need to follow the instructions for the ‘helper method’ on this page.
+This involves following CookiePro’s instructions for client-side cookie management (which you can access here once you’ve signed up as a CookiePro user).

-To be honest, depending on how comfortable you are with scripts, you may need some assistance from CookiePro’s support team to get this running successfully on your site, but my experience of the team has been very positive and you should get the technical assistance you need to get this working.
+To be honest, depending on how comfortable you are with scripts, you may need some assistance from CookiePro’s support team to get this running successfully on your site (I certainly did!), but my experience of the support team has been extremely positive and you should get the technical assistance you need to get this working.

 12. Add a cookie settings button to your site